photoprism/photoprism/docker/examples/cloud-init/README.txt

 Attention: This config example is under development, and not stable yet!

-Run this script to install PhotoPrism on a cloud server e.g. at DigitalOcean:
+Run this script as root to install PhotoPrism on a cloud server e.g. at DigitalOcean:

   bash <(curl -s https://dl.photoprism.org/docker/cloud-init/setup.sh)

-This may take a while to complete.
-Then open
+This may take a while to complete, depending on the performance of your server and its connection speed.

+When done and you see no errors, please open

   http://<YOUR SERVER IP>:2342/

-in a Web browser to log in using the initial admin password "insecure".
+in a Web browser and log in using the initial admin password "insecure".

-Please immediately change it in Settings to protect your new PhotoPrism installation.
+Now change the default password in Settings to protect your server.

 All files related to PhotoPrism can be found in /photoprism.
 The server will be running as "photoprism" (UID 1000).
 There should be no need to